vibeus/vibe-website/content/blog/the-whiteboard-for-cooperative-learning/index.md

 ---
-title: "The Whiteboard for Cooperative Learning"
+title: The Whiteboard for Cooperative Learning
 slug: the-whiteboard-for-cooperative-learning
 author: Vibe Team
-date: 2020-05-11
+date: '2020-05-11'
-tags: ["interactive whiteboard", "the whiteboard", "cooperative learning"]
-description: Use Vibe's interactive whiteboard in school to express ideas and concepts to students.
-Vibe smart boards are idea for STEM classrooms that engage and challenge students.
+tags:
+- cooperative learning
+- interactive whiteboard
+- the whiteboard
 draft: false
+isfeatured: false
+description: "Use Vibe\u2019s interactive whiteboard in school to express ideas and concepts to students.
+Vibe smart boards\
+  \ are idea for STEM classrooms that engage and challenge students."
 ---

 In education, learning and working together is becoming more important than ever.
 At Vibe, learning and teamwork are at the core of everything we do.
 We believe that cooperative learning and collaborative working lead to successes and discoveries that one person alone could never have imagined.

 As a company that looks to the future, cooperative learning has always been a source of fascination and inspiration to the Vibe team.
 Traditional education, limited by the tech of the distant past, has never truly accommodated the range of ways in which young people learn, or even taken full advantage of some of the most widely effective and proven techniques.

 The Vibe interactive whiteboard aims to modernize education and give teachers the tools they need to nurture a generation of bright, informed, innovative thinkers who excel at working together.

 ## Interactive whiteboard in the classroom